invae/oscp_field_manual/docs/geopolitical_concepts.md

 - do not disclose more than what is required to friendlies
 - security awareness campaigns
-- do not publically announce anything that is not absolutely necessary
+- do not publicly announce anything that is not absolutely necessary

 A Red team could implement the following: